-The ball is in play at all other times including when it rebounds off a match official, goal post, crossbar, corner flagpost or the barricades and remains in the playing area.
+The ball is in play at all other times when it touches a match official and when it rebounds off a goal post, crossbar, corner flag post or the barricades and remains in the playing area.

 When a match is played indoors and the ball hits the ceiling, an indirect free kick is awarded to the opposing team to the one which last touched the ball.